akmalgomal3/backend-boilerplate/README.md

 ### Logging

 - **Purpose**: To record every user's activities, it stores time, action type, device information, IP address, user agent, location, and status in Elasticsearch.
 This helps in monitoring user behavior, auditing actions, and identifying potential security issues.

+### Monitoring
+- **Prometheus**: Prometheus is used to gather metrics from the application.
+It collects metrics from monitored targets by scraping metrics HTTP endpoints on these targets.
+The collected metrics are stored in a time series database which can be queried using PromQL.
+- **Grafana**: Grafana is used to visualize the metrics gathered by Prometheus.
+It provides a powerful and elegant way to create, explore, and share dashboards and data with your team.

+You can access the Prometheus dashboard at [http://<base_url>:<PROMETHEUS_PORT>](http://localhost:9090) and the Grafana dashboard at [http://<base_url>:[GRAFANA_PORT]](http://localhost:3000).

 ### Security